 Kathryn swapped her life as a veterinarian in the UK for an experience tracking endangered wildlife in the African bush.
 Here she is to tell you about her experience volunteering abroad.

-It was with some trepidation and a lot of excitement that I set off along with a vet nurse friend to the Siyafunda Endangered Species Project in South Africa.
-I had no idea how much "work" it would be or what a "bush shower" would entail but I knew it involved seeing wildlife in their natural environment which has always been a passion of mine.
+"It was with some trepidation and a lot of excitement that I set off along with a vet nurse friend to the Siyafunda Endangered Species Project in South Africa.
+I had no idea how much 'work' it would be or what a 'bush shower' would entail, but I knew it involved seeing wildlife in their natural environment, which has always been a passion of mine."

-My fellow campers were a joy too, coming from a variety of backgrounds and countries.
-There is no requirement to have any prior conservation/animal experience so the programme is open to all with a sense of adventure.
-As the camp was in the bush, we were immersed in the environment and we were always hearing lion and leopard calls, as well as elephants knocking down trees as you were getting into bed.
+"My fellow campers were a joy too, coming from a variety of backgrounds and countries.
+There is no requirement to have any prior conservation/animal experience, so the programme is open to all with a sense of adventure.
+As the camp was in the bush, we were immersed in the environment, and we were always hearing lion and leopard calls, as well as elephants knocking down trees as you were getting into bed."

-I would love to go back to Siyafunda!
-Every day there was something new to observe and I really enjoyed been away from it all for a while and being immersed in a completely different world.
+"I would love to go back to Siyafunda!
+Every day, there was something new to observe, and I really enjoyed being away from it all for a while and being immersed in a completely different world."

 If you’ve been inspired by Kathryn’s experience and feel ready to get hands-on with conserving wildlife in Africa, take a look at our volunteer placements in South Africa or Malawi, or browse our other programmes for vets, nurses, students, and non-vets around the world.